 05 of 08

 5. Beaches are, of course, the leading summer attraction on the Massachusetts North Shore.
 Plum Island is where Newburyport locals spend summer days and nights.
 There are three main beaches that visitors can frequent, but make sure you don't get caught paying the highest parking fees.
 Try this hidden spot: the Parker River National Wildlife Refuge.
 It's only a 20-minute drive from Newburyport, but this popular beach and birding spot feels a world away.Continue to 6 of 8 below.

 Spend a Day at Maudslay State Park

 6. Maudslay State Park in Newburyport is another perfect place to spend a day outdoors, away from the center of the city.
-Go for a relaxing walk along the trails, have a family picnic or just enjoy nature for the day.
-If you happen to be in the Newburyport area during the month of October, be sure to check out Haunted Maudslay, a series of skits performed along the marked trails by our own Theater in the Open.
+Go for a relaxing walk along the trails or pack a picnic and enjoy the fresh air.
+If you happen to be in the Newburyport area during the month of October, be sure to check out Maudslay is Haunted, a series of skits performed along the marked trails by Theater in the Open.
 In the winter, the park is a favorite place for locals to snowshoe along the trails or sled down the hills.Continue to 7 of 8 below.

 07 of 08